8 ways you can unlock the secrets of customer lifetime value

 6 – Using customer lifetime value to understand your real customers

-Using CLV customer segmentation, you now know how many customers spend with you regularly, how many don’t and most importantly what that’s worth to your business.
+Using CLV customer segmentation, you now know how many customers are spending with you regularly, and how many aren’t.
+It’s now also easy for you to work out how much that’s worth to your business.

 If you are a regular investor in market research or focus groups, then you can use these customer segments to understand why.
 Why are people spending a lot with you, and why are people not spending money with you.